From Our Video Series

 As a member of the firm’s litigation department, I practice in a variety of areas involving civil litigation.
 However, a large part of my practice involves real estate litigation, contract litigation, construction litigation, and landlord-tenant law.
 These areas stretch across a wide spectrum that includes negotiating and preparing contract and lien documents, lease negotiations (both commercial and residential), litigation of lease disputes, construction and/or real estate contract disputes, and a variety of other issues that arise during the course of a construction project, a real estate transaction, or the term of the commercial or residential lease.

 My family, friends, community, and career are of the utmost importance to me.
 When I am not practicing law, I enjoy being involved in my community through either direct service on civic boards or charitable organizations and by participating in local community events.
 I believe it is important to know and be able to relate to the other members of my community.
 People are not defined by the jobs or titles they hold; rather, every person plays an important role in his or her community by participating and being involved in community events and/or causes.
-I currently serve as a Board Member for the Lexington Public Library Foundation where I help raise money and awareness for the numerous programs and benefits offered by the library to the local community.
+Since 2014 I've served as a Board Member for the Lexington Public Library Foundation where I help raise money and awareness for the numerous programs and benefits offered by the library to the local community.
 The Lexington Public Library Foundation is the fundraising arm of the Lexington Public Library.
 Foundation funding helps the Library create innovative new programs, expand services, make capital improvements, and keep up with the latest – and ever changing – technologies.

 - Kentucky Bar Association, Member, 2002 - Present